dbuggz/TWatch_framework_0/README.md

 Has example apps and simple text menu rather than 'swipe' interface.

-Usage:
+- Usage:
-  touch top item to scroll it down to centre position. touch middle item to select it touch lower item to scroll it up to centre position
+- 	touch top item to scroll it down to centre position.
+- 	touch middle item to select it
+- 	touch lower item to scroll it up to centre position

-Menu:
+- Menu:
-  Clock:  the clockface
+- 	Clock:  the clockface
-  Jupiter:  view of jupiter's moons
+- 	Jupiter:  view of jupiter's moons
-  Accel:  display a dot to show Acceleration sensor operation
+- 	Accel:  display a dot to show Acceleration sensor operation
-  Battery:  Battery Status
+- 	Battery:  Battery Status
-  Touch:  Display x and y values
+- 	Touch:  Display x and y values
-  Time: basic time setting (NB I found my watch lost 15 minutes overnight)
+- 	Time: basic time setting (NB I found my watch lost 15 minutes overnight)

-Other functions not yet implemented:
+- Other functions not fully implemented:
-  Motor:
+- 	Motor:
-  Temp;
+- 	Temp;
-  Bitcoin:
+- 	Bitcoin:
-  Int time:
+- 	Int time:
-  Exper:
+- 	Exper: